The English Cocker Spaniel breed is so delightful!

 I love Max's paws when they look like bear paws, but I always keep the fur between their underside trimmed level with the pads.

-Cocker tails used to be docked, usually within the first week of birth, but in many countries this is now banned (with certain exceptions).
+Cocker tails used to be docked, usually within the first week of birth, but in many countries, this is now banned (with certain exceptions).

 Cockers can be seen in many coat colours; golden, red, black, brown, black and white, liver and white, red and white, black roan, orange roan, blue roan, tricolours and parti-colours.

-They have a short undercoat and a fine topcoat.
-The topcoat is straight but can sometimes be slightly wavy and is luxuriously silky in texture.
+The topcoat is straight but sometimes slightly wavy and is luxuriously silky in texture.
 Cockers are often heavily feathered on the legs, body, chest and ears.

 In show circles, it's considered a 'fault' if the coat texture is woolly or thick, like cotton wool, or is too wavy, but if you're not showing your dog and he's the family pet, who cares?